 - Installing sound-absorbing panels or curtains around your air conditioner is an additional choice.
 These panels or curtains can be hung on walls or ceilings and are made to absorb sound waves, which lowers the noise levels your appliance emits.

 - While sound-absorbing materials can help lower noise levels, it’s important to remember that they shouldn’t be used in place of regular maintenance and air conditioner repairs.
-To ensure that your unit is operating at its most influential and quiet level, sound-absorbing materials should be used with other noise-reducing strategies, such as routine maintenance and cleaning.
+Sound-absorbing materials should be used with other noise-reducing strategies, such as routine maintenance and cleaning, to ensure that your unit operates at its most influential and quiet level.

 - It’s crucial to select sound-absorbing materials appropriate for your particular air conditioner and install them according to the manufacturer’s instructions.
 Your unit may be damaged or experience additional issues due to improper installation or material use.